fantabulous-tech/coreutils/README.md

 }
 ```

+### Option #3: Manual Copy of CoreUtils Folder

-And finally, if those don't work or you don't want to install git, you can manually copy `Packages/CoreUtils` folder into your down `<Project>/Packages/` folder.
+And finally, if those don't work or you don't want to install git, you can manually copy `Packages/CoreUtils` folder into your own `<Project>/Packages/` folder.

-## Package Documentation
+## Core Utils Documentation

-See the [CoreUtils Unity Package README](https://github.com/fantabulous-tech/coreutils/blob/master/Packages/CoreUtils/Documentation~/CoreUtils.md) for more info about the individual tools and systems.
+See the [CoreUtils Unity Package Doc](https://github.com/fantabulous-tech/coreutils/blob/master/Packages/CoreUtils/Documentation~/CoreUtils.md) for more info about the individual tools and systems.

 ## License